 Estimates.
 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported revenues and expenses during the period.
 Management routinely makes judgments and estimates about the effects of matters that are inherently uncertain.
-Estimates that are critical to the accompanying financial statements include estimates related to impairment of long lived assets, classification of expenditures as either an asset or expense, valuation of deferred tax assets, and the likelihood of loss contingencies.
+Estimates that are critical to the accompanying financial statements include estimates related to classification of expenditures as either an asset or expense, and the likelihood of loss contingencies.
 Management bases its estimates and judgments on experience, which in our case is limited, and on various other factors that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 We revise estimates and assumptions periodically and the effects of revisions are reflected in the financial statements in the period it is determined to be necessary.
 Actual results may differ materially from these estimates under different assumptions or conditions.
-We are amortizing the cost of our recipes over a period of fifteen years.
-The value of goodwill will be reviewed annually and adjusted, if necessary.
-The valuation of deferred tax assets and liabilities have been discussed in detail in the notes to the financial statements, which are a part of this prospectus.